DSC-MtA/Git-Started/Members.md

 Crystal Sharpe
-1st year Cognitive Science student from Oakville, Ontario My secret is that I can't think of a secret right now.
+1st year Cognitive Science student from Oakville, Ontario I read a lot of classic novels (by choice)